grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 1. Refer to the Grafana Agent [Flow Debugging][] for more information about running Grafana Agent in Flow mode.

-1. If your [Static] mode configuration cannot be converted and loaded directly into Grafana Agent, diagnostic information is sent to `stderr`.
+1. If your [Static] mode configuration can't be converted and loaded directly into Grafana Agent, diagnostic information is sent to `stderr`.
 You can use the ` --config.bypass-conversion-errors` flag with `--config.format=static` to bypass any non-critical issues and start the Agent.

    {{% admonition type="caution" %}}If you bypass the errors, the behavior of the converted configuration may not match the original Grafana Agent Static mode configuration.
 Do not use this flag in a production environment.{{%/admonition %}}

+[debugging]: #debugging

 ## Example